How To Use Laser Transfer Paper

 It isn't possible to sublimate on dark coloured garments because there is no white sublimation ink.

-It is entirely possible for a print from a sublimation printer to look different to the image on your computer screen.
+A print from a sublimation printer can look different to the image on your computer screen.
 This is because sublimation inks often change colour during the heat pressing process.
 As the ink reacts when it is heated, it sometimes becomes brighter and more vibrant than the image printed on the sublimation paper.
-We would highly recommend that, during your testing stage, you heat press the image on to a product to see the final result before beginning a batch order.
+We highly recommend that, during your testing stage, you heat press the image onto a product to see the final result before beginning a batch order.

 No. You need a continuous, even heat and pressure to be applied simultaneously to the entire surface area.
 This can only be effectively achieved using a heat press.